Time to bring out the Thanksgiving dishes, like your vintage amber glassware.

 Or, the honey box also serves as a charming candy dish if you prefer.

 Our honey server was part of the Tiara line, made by Indiana Glass.
-It was made in quite a few colors, including amber gold, milk white, black, blue, clear and others.
+It was made in quite a few colors, including amber gold, milk white, black, blue, clear and green.

-As for this golden amber honey box, what a centerpiece for Thanksgiving, and other winter holidays at home!
+As for this golden gem, what a centerpiece for Thanksgiving, and other happy holidays at home!